 The NPPF supports the transition to a low carbon future and contributing to reductions in greenhouse gas emissions.
 It expects developments to take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption.
 Policy SD3 of the JCS requires all developments to demonstrate how they contribute to the principles of sustainability by increasing energy efficiency.
 Proposals will be expected to achieve national standards.
-Part G of the City plan sets out at paragraph 4.7.6 that all applications will be expected to demonstrate that all reasonable techniques have been used to adapt to and mitigate the effects of climate change, and strongly encourages all applications to supply an Energy Statement.
+Part G of the City plan sets out at paragraph 4.7.6 that all applications will be expected to adapt to and mitigate the effects of climate change, and strongly encourages all applications to supply an Energy Statement.
 The Plan strongly encourages energy efficient measures.
 Policy G6 also requires water efficiency measures.